A: Aerosols, Aluminium Cans/Foil, Asbestos Waste, Appliances.

 Tetra Pak

 Tetra Pak and other similar food cartons are made from a composite material consisting of cardboard and plastic (and sometimes aluminium foil), which cannot be recycled through the standard mixed recycling collections.
-We have separate bins for Tetra Pak and other cartons, which are situated at our restaurants and cafes, so that they can be collected and sent back to the manufacturers for recycling.
-Please do not put them in the Mixed Recycling bins.
+We do have separate bins for Tetra Pak and other cartons, which are situated at our restaurants and cafes, so that they can be collected and sent back to the manufacturers for recycling.
+Please do not put these types of cartons in the Mixed Recycling bins.

 Tracing Paper